-Restitution.
-The restitution requirement in current § 841(d) has been relocated to Section 803(c) in the General Part.
-Additionally, the offenses in §§ 854 and 854A (relating to identity theft) are not incorporated into Chapter 2100, because the offense is really a form of fraud.
-It will be addressed in Chapter 2200.
+Additionally, the offenses in §§ 854 and 854A (relating to identity theft) are not incorporated into Chapter 11, Subchapter 1, because the offense is really a form of fraud.
+It is addressed in Subchapter II instead.

 Administrative Financial Exploitation Offense.
 The penalties for financially exploiting an "adult who is impaired" in 31 Del.
-C. § 3913(b) are already covered by the various theft provisions in Chapter 2100.
-Whether exploitation takes the form of extortion, deception, or exertion of unauthorized control, theft offenses can already accomplish what § 3913 sets out to do.
-Furthermore, the levels of grading in § 3913 based upon amount spent roughly correspond with the grading scheme in Section 2101, and those grades will automatically be increased by one level due to the victim's status as a "vulnerable person" as defined in proposed Section 804(b).
-For these reasons, § 3913(b) should be eliminated as a separate offense.
+C. § 3913(b) are already covered by the various theft provisions in Subchapter I. Whether exploitation takes the form of extortion, deception, or exertion of unauthorized control, theft offenses can already accomplish what § 3913 sets out to do.
+Furthermore, the levels of grading in § 3913 based upon amount spent roughly correspond with the grading scheme in Section 1101, and those grades will automatically be increased by one level due to the victim's status as a "vulnerable person" as defined in proposed Section 604(b).
+For these reasons, § 3913(b) is eliminated as a separate offense.